I remember the first time we met.

 The kettlebell should no longer be a mystery to you.

-Now that you have the basic understanding of kettlebells, how they work, and what one can do with them, there’s only one thing left to do.
+Now that you have a basic understanding of kettlebells, how they work, and what one can do with them, there’s only one thing left to do.

 Remember your safety rules at all times and, if possible, try to find a qualified kettlebell instructor in your area that can give you instruction and feedback to ensure you’re on the right track.